 Key Individual Networks (KIN) are also consulted.
 These networks are made up of individuals who have an input into community safety and crime and include charity groups and Neighbourhood Watches.
-Consultation takes place every 6 months the feedback is used to target specific problem areas.
+Consultation takes place every 6 months with the feedback used to target specific problem areas.